-The Intercultural Studies Department offers an interdisciplinary major, leading to an A.A. degree or transfer in Intercultural Studies, representing the joint commitment of the African American, Asian Pacific American, Chicano, Latin American, Native American and Intercultural Studies programs to provide a core curriculum whose educational objectives include the following:
+The Intercultural Studies Department offers an interdisciplinary major leading to certificates, an A.A. degree, or transfer in Intercultural (Ethnic) Studies.
+This major represents the joint commitment of the African America, Asian American and Asian, Chicanx/Latinx, Native American, and core Intercultural Studies areas, and provides a diverse curriculum whose educational objectives include the following:

-- Develop a methodology emphasizing comparative analyses of the history and contemporary issues and positions of Third World peoples;
+- Develop a methodology emphasizing comparative analyses of the history, politics, social dynamics, and current challenges and opportunities of historically marginalized communities of color;

-- Teach ethnicity theory, race relations theory, feminist theory, cross-cultural communications theory and explore multidimensional issues of racism, institutions and power.
+- Examine ethnicity theory, race relations theory, feminist theory, cross-cultural communications theory, peace/conflict/ reconciliation theory, healing and social transformation theory and practices, and explore the intersectional and multidimensional issues of racism, institutions, power as they relate to advocating for equity and social justice.

-The International Studies Department will soon feature an interdisciplinary A.A. degree in International Studies, as well as specific certificate programs in a concentrated area of study.
-To date, the International Studies program includes courses in global technology, economic development, cross national communication, cultural relations, and art and literature.
+The International Studies Department will soon feature an interdisciplinary A.A. degree in International/Global Studies, as well as specific certificate programs in a concentrated area of study.
+To date, the International Studies program includes courses in peace and conflict studies, global technology, economic development, cross national communication, cultural relations, and art and literature.

 The interdisciplinary approach of this program is designed to provide a broad basis in language, history culture, politics, ecology, and economics for understanding present-day Latin America.
 The focus on Latin America as an unique and important area whose social and cultural expressions have been significantly shaped by external forces, first European powers and the the United States, contributes relevance to life in contemporary California and its Hispanic heritage as well as its rapidly growing Spanish-speaking population.